vaishnavsm/vaishnavsm.github.io/_posts/2024-01-14-a-practical-tls-handshake-walkthrough.md

 # Lab, Server
 cd server
 # this can take some time!
+# this is usually done in advance, in most real world scenarios
 openssl dhparam -out dhparam.pem 2048

 # view the parameters